-In terms of renewable energy, the 1-megawatt photovoltaic power station which extends for 11,000 m2 on the roofing of the Distripark logistics hub at Via Malaspina in Trieste was kept fully efficient. illycaffè is not the owner of the plant, but it has leased some of its roofing space to a third party in order to contribute to the development of renewable energy.
-The plant has been connected to the electrical grid since 1 July 2011, and between that date and 31 December 2012 it has produced 1,586,937 kWh (data sent to GSE) and prevented emissions equivalent to 746 tonnes of CO2 (coefficient used: 0.470 Kg CO2 for every kWh of electricity used, source ENEL Environmental Report 2011)
+In terms of renewable energy, the 1-megawatt photovoltaic power station which extends for 11.000 square meters on the roofing of the Distripark logistics hub at Via Malaspina in Trieste was kept fully efficient. illycaffè is not the owner of the plant, but it has leased some of its roofing space to a third party in order to contribute to the development of renewable energy.
+The plant has been connected to the electrical grid since 1 July 2011, and between that date and 31 December 2013 produced 2.467.184 kwh (data transferred to GSE) saving emissions equivalent to 1.310 tons of CO2 (coefficient 0,531 kg CO2 each KWh of power consumption.
+Source: the Ministry of Environment, 2012).

 Additionally, illycaffè has decided to exclusively use electricity from renewable sources.
-Effective as of 1 January 2013, it signed a contract with Edison Energia Spa which certifies that all electricity supplies come from proven renewable sources with suitable guarantee of origin in compliance with Resolution of the Authority for Electricity and Gas ARG/elt104/11 for all illycaffè spa distribution points located in Trieste.
+From the 1st of January 2013 the total illycaffé's energy supply is obtained by renewable sources documented by a Guarantee of Origin as foreseen by the provisions of the Authority for Electrical Energy and gas ARG/elt104/11, regarding all collection points in Trieste.

-All of illycaffe's foreign branches are actively improving their energy management: in The Netherlands, data useful for cutting energy consumption are being monitored and a feasibility study for the installation of solar power was carried out.
+All of illycaffè's foreign branches are actively improving their energy management: in The Netherlands, data useful for cutting energy consumption are being monitored and a feasibility study for the installation of solar power was carried out.
 Additionally, company printers were cut 50%, and the service was outsourced with a "pay per use" contract.